An Idaho newspaper editor struggled to get Excel access for staff. After tweeting about it, she was fired.

 As top editor since early 2019, Lords turned competitors into collaborators, setting up content-sharing partnerships with newspapers around the state.
 Despite a shrinking staff — the newsroom of about 20 is one-third of what it was a decade ago — she put an emphasis on digital news and enterprise, overseeing a project on highway safety and setting up a statewide coronavirus tracker.
 Union members said she earned the admiration of the staff.

 “It’s never been more obvious than in a pandemic,” said Nicole Foy, an investigative reporter at the Statesman and member of the union’s bargaining committee.
-“When we’re dealing with diminishing resources available to all local newsrooms and still trying to out a paper every day, that’s the thing about Christina: She will advocate for her reporters.”
+“When we’re dealing with diminishing resources available to all local newsrooms and still trying to put out a paper every day, that’s the thing about Christina: She will advocate for her reporters.”

 Foy, who covers Latino issues and agriculture, said that Lords encouraged her to seek out a fellowship that allowed the paper to translate stories on the coronavirus into Spanish.
 Another initiative boosting education coverage culminated in a town hall last month between Latino students and Idaho Gov. Brad Little (R).